 Summary of Academic Misconduct Committee procedures

 Ordinarily, cases will be heard by a panel on behalf of the Academic Misconduct Committee in the form of a formal hearing.
+This can be in person or online.
 The panel will comprise three members, two of whom will be academic staff members of the Academic Misconduct Committee.
 One of the academic staff members will act as Chair.
 The third member will be a trained student representative or, where no student representative is available, a third academic staff member of the Academic Misconduct Committee.
 The student whose case is being heard may insist that the panel does or does not include a student representative.

-In some circumstances, the case may be considered by a virtual panel, without need for formal hearing (or for the student to be in attendance).
+In some circumstances, the case may be considered without need for a formal hearing (or for the student to be in attendance).
 In this instance, the evidence and student representations considered by the School are sent to three academic staff members of the Academic Misconduct Committee.
 Students can request this, following instructions in their School outcome letter.
+The Panel Secretary may also determine that this is the more appropriate approach, even if not requested by the student.
 As a minimum, all of the following criteria should be met:

 Students will be informed of the outcome in writing.
-Students who are dissatisfied with the outcome can request a review of the decision by the Director of Service Development (or nominee).
-Students cannot appeal the finding of academic misconduct, but may appeal against the penalty only on the grounds that a different penalty be imposed.
+Students who are dissatisfied with the outcome can request a review of the decision by the Director of Registry and Academic Affairs (or nominee).
+Students cannot appeal the finding of academic misconduct but may appeal against the penalty only on the grounds that a different penalty be imposed.
 Claims that amount simply to an expression of dissatisfaction with the penalty imposed will not be considered.

 ii) Academic Misconduct Committee hearing

 If the case is not to be heard by a virtual panel, the School or Department representative and the student will be notified of the date of the next available hearing.
+For cases of suspected collusion, joint or group allegations may be considered at a single meeting with all students in attendance.
 The School or Department representative(s) are required to attend to present their case.
 If the student is unable to attend for good reason, they may elect to have an SU Education Adviser attend on their behalf.
 Only SU Education Advisers may attend in lieu of the student.
-Otherwise the hearing will take place in the student’s absence and the Chair will have a duty to ensure that the members of the panel are fully aware of all the facts including the points made in the student’s statement.
+Students may not have an SU Education Adviser attend on their behalf for group investigative meetings.
+Otherwise, the hearing will take place in the student’s absence and the Chair will have a duty to ensure that the members of the panel are fully aware of all the facts including the points made in the student’s statement.

-The hearing documentation will be circulated in advance of the hearing and will include the Head of School’s decision letter and supporting evidence.
+The hearing documentation will be circulated in advance of the hearing and will include the Academic Misconduct Officer’s decision letter and supporting evidence.
 The student will be invited to submit an additional written statement for inclusion in the documentation.

 If the student has a previous case of Academic Misconduct on their record, the panel will only be told of this after a verdict is reached but before a penalty is decided upon (if appropriate).
 The only exception to this will be if, in making his or her case to the panel, the student chooses to disclose a previous instance or makes false representation about previous instances of academic misconduct in which case the School may correct matters of fact.